yokosogithub/GeoGit/doc/manual/source/commiting.rst

 Once the data is in the staging area, it has to be committed to be finally stored in the database of the GeoGit repository and to create a persistent version of that data.

-Commiting data from the staging area to the database is done using the ``commit`` command, as shown above
+Commiting data from the staging area to the database is done using the ``commit`` command, as shown below

 ::